Abstract

 3.2.1.
 Deformation of the Flexure Beam

 As depicted in Figure 1, the guiding mechanism is composed of four flexure beams sandwiched between the MREs.
 First, we will describe the analysis procedure for the flexure beams.
 Owing to the symmetric structure and identical working conditions, only one flexure beam needs to be analyzed to establish the mathematical model.
 Because of the slender structure, we disregard the shear deflections of the flexure beam.
 Note that the transverse deformations of the flexure beams are an order of magnitude less than the beam length; this means that the axial stretch deformations of the flexure beams can be ignored.
-Accordingly, we perform a mechanical analysis of one flexure beam, as illustrated in Figure 2, where F b and M b are the transverse force and bending moment applied at the endpoint, respectively.
+Accordingly, we perform a mechanical analysis of one flexure beam, as illustrated in Figure 2, where and are the transverse force and bending moment applied at the endpoint, respectively.
 According to the Euler–Bernoulli equation, we have:

-Accordingly, we derive the guiding displacement δ as follows:
+Accordingly, we derive the guiding displacement as follows:

 3.2.2.
 Analytical Model of MREs